SiliconLabsSoftware/docs-matter/sld388-matter-new-features/index.md

 ## New Features for v2.5.0-1.4
 - Quality-tested Matter 1.4 GA solution for Thread MG24 / MG26, Wi-Fi MG24/WF200 and Wi-Fi MG24/RS9116 (non-sleepy).
   - For Wi-Fi SiWx917 SoC and NCP platforms, this is an Alpha.
-Basic functionality works but there are issues with stress testing, see the Known Issues section for details.
+Basic functionality works but there are issues with stress testing, for deatils see the Known Issues section of the [Release Notes](https://github.com/SiliconLabs/matter_extension/releases/tag/v2.5.0).
 If GA quality is desired, use v2.4.0 release until the v2.5.1 patch is available.
 - Works with Simplicity SDK v2024.12.0 and WiSeConnect SDK v3.4.0.
 - Expands Matter support for Thread.
   - The xG26 module support is enabled for brd4350a, brd4351a, brd2709a.